gram-blogposts/staging/_posts/2024-06-30-graphormer.md

     - $$ h^{(l)}_{v_i} = \sum_{v_j \in N(v_i)} softmax(A_{ij}) * (W_v * h^{(l-1)}_{v_j}) \implies h^{(l)}_{v_i} = \frac{1}{|N(v_i)|}*\sum_{v_j \in N(v_i)} h^{(l-1)}_{v_j} $$
 * <b>Sum Aggregate</b> :
     - For this, we just need to get the mean aggregate and then multiply by $ \|N(v_i)\| $,
-    - Loosely, the degree can be extracted from a [centrality-encoding](link_to_centrality_eqn) by an attention head, and then the FFN can multiply this to the learned mean aggregate, the latter part is not so loose, because it is a direct consequence of the universal approximation theorem.
+    - Loosely, the degree can be extracted from [centrality-encoding](link_to_centrality_eqn) by an attention head, and then the FFN can multiply this to the learned mean aggregate, the latter part is a direct consequence of the universal approximation theorem.
 * <b>Max Aggregate</b> :
     - For this one we assume that if we have $t$ dimensions in our hidden state, we <i>also</i> have t heads.
     - The proof is such that each Head will extract the maximum from neighbours, clearly, to only keep immediate neighbours around, we can use the same formulation for $b$ and $\phi$ as in the mean aggregate.